-Anonymous asked: You can sometimes be argumentative online, occasionally even offending people.
+Anonymous said: You can sometimes be argumentative online, occasionally even offending people.
 Are you like this in person as well?
 What do you think about the fact that people may see you this way?
 Is there a softer side of you beneath this hardened shell?

 HA!
 I was asking/waiting for this.